cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 Sorting and filtering can also:

 * Show you rows containing the highest and lowest values of any column.
 That can be news or it can be errors or other problems with the data.
 * Let you answer quick "how many?" questions, with a count of the rows that match your criteria.
+(In the next lesson, you'll see that pivot tables, or group-by queries, are much more powerful for this in most cases.)
 * Together, sorting and filtering can narrow your dataset to just the items you want to examine more closely in your reporting.